 NCMTA Student Events

 are annual performance and composition opportunities designed to stimulate and recognize constant growth.
-These include the NCMTA Performance Festival for Piano, Voice, and Concert Instruments, and the NCMTA Young Composers Contest.

 The purpose of the NCMTA Young Composers Contest is to provide student composers a means of receiving constructive feedback from a competent judge.
 Winners at the first, second, third place and honorable mention levels are identified.